SampsonML/hugo_site_trial/content/authors/admin/_index.md

 ## about me

-I am currently at Princeton University studying ways to advance science through the use of machine learning with a particular focus on modelling dynamical systems and geometric deep learning.
+I am currently at Princeton University studying ways to advance science through the use of machine learning with a particular focus on modelling dynamical systems and representation learning.
 Previously I was at the Australian National University where I performed numerical experiments and helped develop a code to simulate cosmic ray propagation through turbulent plasma.
 I have also worked as a data scientist/computational statistician in fields of information geometry and biology.